vbier/habpanelviewer/app/src/main/assets/help.md

 > When the device is muted using SET_VOLUME, UNMUTE does not restore the previous volume.

+#### TTS_SPEAK

+Syntax: TTS_SPEAK *\[text\]*

+uses the devices tts engine to speak the given text.

+#### TTS_SET_LANG

+Syntax: TTS_SET_LANG *\[language code\]*

+sets the language to use for the TTS service.
+This has to be an ISO 639 alpha-2 or alpha-3 language code, or a language subtag up to 8 characters in length.
+Valid examples are: de, en, fr, ...

+> A valid language code might not result in a working TTS.
+The given language also has to be supported by the TTS service on your device.

 #### FLASH_ON

 turns on the flashlight of the back-facing camera.